Hammster/wildstar-api-docs/Classes/ApolloTimer.md

 ### Description

 Start the instace of a timer.
-After the time set in the creation the specified function will be called continously or only once.
+After the set time the specified function will be called continously or only once.

 ### Usage/Example